overbaard/overbaard/docs/user-guide.md

 an [admin guide](admin-guide.md) showing how to set up new boards, and a [developer guide](developer-guide.md) if you are interested in contributing.

+Most of the screenshots for this guide are taken from our read-only [demo instance](https://overbaard.github.io/demo) that you can play with to get a feel for the UI without needing to install it to your Jira instance.
+Try it out and see for yourself!

 # 1 Finding Overbård

 To use Overbård, you need to be logged into your Jira instance.
 Then click on the